 14.9 Aluminum flywheel is permitted.
-Must have full-sized steel bell housing.
+Must have full-sized explosion proof, aluminum or steel bell housing.
+Aluminum must be SFI approved (Note: GM bell housing is not SFI approved).
 Flywheel must bolt to crankshaft.
 Clutch must bolt to flywheel, a minimum six and one-quarter (6.25) inch clutch.

 14.11 Internal clutches are not allowed except for approved aftermarket transmissions.

 15.1 Any passenger car- or truck-type is permitted.
 Aluminum is not permitted except lowering blocks, axle cap and drive plate.

 15.2 Quick change devices are not allowed.
 Nine (9) inch Ford is permitted.
 Floater recommended.

 15.3 Cambered rear-ends are not allowed (one-piece drive flange only).

 15.4 Traction devices are not allowed (includes Gold Track, True Track or similar type components).